Last Updated on November 30, 2022 by Matt

 How to check scooter brakes?

-The best manufacturers for high-quality brakes for electric scooter brakes are Buckloss, Zoom, and Nutt.
+The best manufacturers of high-quality brakes for electric e-scooter brakes are Buckloss, Zoom, and Nutt.

 Brake defects are not a very common type of electric scooter defect.
 They account for just 0.4% of all serious defect types reported in the first year of the scooter’s usage.

-In scooters with brakes on both wheels, the rear brake lever will usually be on the right handlebar.
-If the scooter has just one brake (usually the rear one), the brake button or lever will typically be on the left handlebar.
+In scooters with brakes on both wheels, the rear brake lever is usually on the right handlebar.
+If the scooter has only one brake (usually the rear), the brake lever or button is typically on the left handlebar.

 In general, expect that you may need to change your brakes every 400 mi / 650 km on average.